 - Step 8 – Add the meatballs and cook for an additional 5 minutes.
 Season with salt and pepper, to taste.
 Garnish with freshly grated parmesan cheese, if desired.

-- If serving this chicken meatball soup to little ones, I like to slice the carrots and then quarter them so that they’re smaller and easier to chew.
+- For kids – I like to slice the carrots and then quarter them so that they’re smaller and easier to chew.

-- To save on prep time, make up a batch of the meatballs in advance and freeze for later.
+- Meal prep – To save on prep time, make up multiple batches of the meatballs in advance and freeze for later.
 When ready to make the soup, add the frozen meatballs at the same time you add the barley to allow them time to thaw.

 - We like to freeze this soup in these Souper Cubes for individual portions that can be easily served as a quick and easy lunch or dinner when pressed for time!